MassimoMarrone/Example_3/README.md

 ### Key Characteristics
 - **Independence**: Each microservice can be developed, deployed, and scaled independently.
 - **Specialization**: A microservice is focused on solving a single business capability.
-- **Communication**: Services interact through well-defined interfaces, often using REST, gRPC, or message queues.
+- **Communication**: Services interact through well-defined interfaces, often using REST.
 - **Resilience**: The failure of one service does not necessarily bring down the whole system.
 - **Technology Flexibility**: Different microservices can be built using different programming languages, frameworks, or databases.